kite-sdk/kite/src/main/markdown/design.md

 extremely important as it reflects the physical storage (in the case of the Hadoop FileSystem implementation).

+It's worth pointing out that Hive and Impala only support the identity function in partitioned datasets, at least at the time this is written.
+Users who do not use partitioning for subset selection may use any partition function(s) they choose.
+If, however, you wish to use the partition pruning in Hive/Impala's query engine, only the identity function will work.
+This is because both systems rely on the idea that the value in the path name equals the value found in each record.
+If you look closely at the earlier example, you'll see that while the value of the userId attribute in record is 1234, its value in the path is 15.
+To mimic more complex partitioning schemes, users often resort to adding a surrogate field to each record to hold the dervived value and handle proper setting of such a field themselves.

+The equivalent workaround for the hashed field example above is to add a new attribute to the User entity called `userIdHash`, set it to the proper value in user code, and use the identity function on that column instead.
+Note that this means partition pruning is no longer transparent; the user must know to query the table using `...
+WHERE userIdHash = (hashCode(SOME_VALUE) % 53)`.
+The hope is that these engines learn about more complex partitioning schemes in the future.

 ----

 It is the responsibility of the `Dataset` to produce streams that abide by the